 A terrible roommate is someone who doesn’t pay rent or bills, brings strangers into the house at all hours, steals your possessions, and causes damage they don’t intend to pay for.
 This is why it’s so important to choose your roommate carefully.
 When it goes wrong, it can go very, very wrong.

 - Compromise/ Give and take

 - Different cleaning standards

 A Matter of Privacy

 You may also want to consider your own nature in terms of being a roommate.
 Some people just aren’t suited to sharing a house.
 If you can’t stand having someone else in your house, compromising on kitchen drawers, or sharing a bathroom with another person, that’s OK.
 In fact, it’s good to know about yourself before you accidentally inflict your discomfort on both you and a potential roommate.

 The Right Apartment for Roommates

-One of the most important factors of a harmonious roommate arrangement is actually floorplan.
+One of the most important factors of a harmonious roommate arrangement is actually the floorplan.
 The right apartment can make all the difference.
-If your bedrooms don’t share a wall, that’s a plus.
+If your two bedrooms don’t share a wall, that’s a plus.
 If there’s a bathroom for each of you, another plus.
 If the kitchen is open-plan or has tons of cabinet space for shared/separate dishes, another plus.
 If the walls are thick so you can’t each other at reasonable volumes, that’s another point toward harmony.
 In an apartment building, amenities that make it easy to give each other space like a fitness center or lounge can also improve your shared lifestyle.